-Extreme PC cooling has been around for years.
-However, apart from water cooling, the rest has been reserved for the elite overclockers and engineers, except for a few mainstream phase change units.
+Extreme PC cooling has been around for years and has easily been in play since the early 00s.
+However, apart from water cooling, the rest of the spectrum has been reserved for the elite overclockers and engineers, except for a few mainstream phase change units.

 Water cooling is the king of low maintenance 24/7 overclocking setups, having gained a strong foothold with the overclocking community as well as with manufacturers with lots of all-in-one units on the consumer market.

 CPU Watercooling ranges from the inexpensive to very expensive.
 Due to the many different kinds of water cooling setups, AIO cooling units, like the Corsair H100i GTX, only cost a few hundred dollars.
 To the most insane, multi-thousand dollar setups that water cools every last thing in your PC, water cooling is the best and most practical way to get a good 24/7 overclock.

 As water cooling can be quite expensive or very inexpensive, the main differences between custom water cooling and AIO solutions are performance and ease of setup.
 With an AIO, you need to attach the CPU block and then the radiator, and you are set to go.

 It is much harder and a little more involved with custom setups to build the loop, but the cooling efficiency increases greatly, as do your overclocks.